dolaposokoya/enyata-interview/readme.md

-### Running this project make sure you have knowledge ooof envrionment variables and doocker
+## Running this project make sure you have knowledge ooof envrionment variables and docker